Money, time, bad results: Citizenship question would have been a gov't nightmare

 Groves, who oversaw the 2010 census during the Obama administration, said the government contract and the timing with the printer — the conglomerate R.R.
 Donnelley — is typically arranged far in advance and can be very difficult to change on short notice.

-"In order to schedule such a large print job, the company that does it has to move their other clients around the census schedule, and I would imagine they have already have done so," said Groves, who now works as the provost of Georgetown University.
+"In order to schedule such a large print job, the company that does it has to move their other clients around the census schedule, and I would imagine they have already done so," Groves, who now works as the provost of Georgetown University, said.
 "If the government came in at the last minute, and said we need more print capacity in the later phase, you can imagine the logistical problems and implications for other printer users."

 Groves estimated the government would have had to reprint tens of millions of new questionnaires.